rust-console/cargo-n64/README.md

 ## Installation

-Requires Rust nightly. `cargo` will automatically install the correct version of the nightly compiler, based on the `rust-toolchain` file.
+Requires Rust nightly.

+When built from source, `cargo` will automatically install the correct version of the nightly compiler, based on the `rust-toolchain` file.
+However you will still need to install the `rust-src` component separately.
+It is recommended that you explicitly install the dependencies with the same versions used in CI, as described below.

 Install dependencies: